dkapesa/AI-Verification-Copilot/README.md

 A quick manual smoke test for the current dashboard:

 1. Start Docker PostgreSQL
-2. Start backend
+2. Start the backend
-3. Start frontend
+3. Start the frontend
 4. Open `/cases`
 5. Open a case detail page
 6. Run deterministic tools
 7. Run AI review
-8. Refresh the page and confirm persisted tool results still appear
+8. Refresh the page and confirm the latest persisted tool results still appear
-9. Refresh the page and confirm persisted latest AI review still appears
+9. Refresh the page and confirm the latest persisted AI review still appears
 10. Refresh the audit timeline and confirm recent activity is shown

 The dashboard has been manually validated across all three decision paths:

-- **APPROVE** case
+- **APPROVE**
-- **ESCALATE** case
+- **ESCALATE**
-- **REJECT** case
+- **REJECT**

-A restart / regression pass has also been completed to confirm that persisted tool runs, persisted AI reviews, and audit timeline history remain available after restarting Docker, backend, and frontend.
+A restart / regression pass has also been completed to confirm that persisted tool runs, persisted AI reviews, and audit timeline history remain available after restarting Docker, the backend, and the frontend.

 Commonly used development test cases have included: